Peihao-Xiang/MultiMAE-DER/README.md

   Illustration of our MultiMAE-DER.
 </p>

-General Multimodal Model vs. MultiMAE-DER.
+Fig. 1 General Multimodal Model vs. MultiMAE-DER.
 The uniqueness of our approach lies in the capability to extract features from cross-domain data using only a single encoder, eliminating the need for targeted feature extraction for different modalities.

 <p align="center">
   <img src="images/Multimodal_Sequence_Fusion_Strategy.png" width=70%